-With Ecuador famed for its Avenue of Volcanoes – as coined by German explorer Alexander von Humboldt back in the 19th century – I took the opportunity to stretch out my legs (and see how well I was acclimatising), by … [ Read More → ]
+With Ecuador famed for its Avenue of Volcanoes - as coined by German explorer Alexander von Humboldt back in the 19th century - I took the opportunity to stretch out my legs by tackling the climb up to Volcán Pichincha,… [ Read More → ]

 I'm back from a few nights camping with James, whose company I greatly enjoyed while riding through Utah's Canyonlands in 2010, one of the South West's premier 100 mile dirt road loops.

-This time, we biked from Flagstaff to the Grand … [ Read More → ]
+This time, we biked from Flagstaff to the… [ Read More → ]

 As I mentioned in my previous post, the Coconino Loop is a bikepacking journey around the Coconino National Forest, Northern Arizona.
-Concocted by Scott Morris, of Topofusion fame, and his buddy Chad Brown - both bikepacking fiends – it knits … [ Read More → ]
+Concocted by Scott Morris, of Topofusion fame, and his buddy Chad Brown - both bikepacking fiends - it… [ Read More → ]

 Just a quick post to announce that I'm back on the road, making my way west once more...